terkelg/prompts/readme.md

 Type: `Object`

 Object with key/values to inject.
-Resolved values are deleted from the internel inject object.
+Resolved values are deleted from the internal inject object.

 **Example:**
 ```js